 It’s the REI Tech Beast Rolling Duffel.
 (By the way, it’s not red… it’s rust.
 Jim hates red bags.)

 This bag was sorely needed to replace the Skyway 30″ rolling duffel bag that has lasted far longer than it should have as a primary piece of luggage.

 We loved the 2-piece Skyway set, but they have discontinued this particular model — and their other lines don’t seem nearly as durable (this one is the closest to it) — so it was time to shop around.

 - Timberland Treeline Active 36-inch Duffel With Wheels

 - High Sierra AT Gear Access 36″ Drop Bottom Wheeled Duffel

 That is, until we realized that 36 inches was golf bag size!
 That, and the fact that you have to pay more to check luggage of that size on most airlines.

-We know from experience that Jim’s 30-inch rolling duffel passes all airline luggage restrictions (even though they questioned him a few times), so we felt safer sticking with another 30-incher.
+We know from experience that Jim’s 30-inch rolling duffel passes all airline luggage restrictions (even though they questioned him a few times) — so we felt safer getting another 30-inch rolling duffel bag.

 - High Sierra 30-Inch Drop Bottom Wheeled Duffel

 - High Sierra 30″ Wheeled Duffel With Backpack Straps